MichaelBrueggemann/sheepsmeadow/README.md

 Purpose of this simulation is to give an introduction to "Multi-Agent-Systems" (MAS) for undergrad Students making their first steps in MAS.
 They can tweak the model parameters and observe the changes of the simulation state in each time steps via a GUI.
 Also some simple "live statistics" will be provided.

-# How to start 'Sheepsmeadow'?

-## Prerequisites
+# Prerequisites
 - you need to install `make` on your machine
     - **Windows**: Download [make](https://gnuwin32.sourceforge.net/downlinks/make.php).
 Then start the ".exe".
 This will install `make` on your machine.
 After installation, add `make` to your `PATH`-Variables.
     - **Linux**: Install via your favorite package manager
-- you need at least Java 21 or newer.
+- you need at least Java JDK 21 or newer.
 Visit the [Java Website](https://www.oracle.com/java/technologies/downloads/) to download the JDK.
 - you need to "clone" this Repository
 ```bash
 git clone https://github.com/MichaelBrueggemann/sheepsmeadow.git
 ```
+# How to start 'Sheepsmeadow'?

-### Terminal based
+## Terminal based
 1. Change to this projects root directory `sheepsmeadow/`
 2. Enter `make run` in the console
     - this will open the GUI to start a simulation

-### Executable based
+## Executable based
 - **Windows**:
     1. [Deploy](#deploy-windows) 'Sheepsmeadow' for Windows
     2. Double-click the ".exe" in `deployments/windows`.
 This will install the `.exe` (you will be asked to give a path to install the actual program)